SashaPatsel/coding-drills/breakouts/sinatra/README.md

 - VS code extensions:
     - erb
     - In settings: `"emmet.includeLanguages": {"erb": "html"}`
+- Use `bundle install` rather than `gem install` to install dependencies to a single project rather than on your device.

 ## Running the program
 - run `rackup` from project root